EmrD/customer-manager-public/README.md

 # Customer Management Backend API With Java Spring

 This is the public version of my customer management backend API.
 You can access the production environment via project link.
+I used a free service to deploy.
+In that way; if you make a request, the response will come in 50-100 seconds.
+Please wait to test.

 ## Technologies That I Used